Miles Station

 Eric Cooper - Lead Guitar/Vocals

-Eric's skill in singing and working the radio took place before he began walking.
-His musical abilities can be accredited to his father and uncle, as they were in a band together (The Good Ol' Boys) when he was growing up.
-Being around an abundance of music during childhood gave Eric the foundation that led to his falling in love with music.
-He didn't start playing an instrument until he was 14 -bass guitar-then picked up more as he turned 17 (six string acoustic and electric), and even more by 21 (just a bit of piano).
-Working in cover bands and original bands around the St. Louis area through the years, Eric was approached by Chris Hammann to determine interest in playing with Miles Station.
-"I could not ask to be around a better combination of personalities, musicianship, and professionalism."
-And the rest of the band is more than ecstatic to have him on board!
-Eric is the musical director at Carlinville Southern Baptist Church and living in Carlinville, Illinois with his wife, Theresa and three children.
+Eric’s skill in singing and working the radio emerged before he began walking.
+His musical abilities can be attributed to his father and uncle, who were in a band together (The Good Ol’ Boys) during his childhood.
+Being surrounded by a wealth of music in his early years provided Eric with the foundation that fostered his love for music.
+He didn’t start playing an instrument until he was 14 -bass guitar- before picking up more as he turned 17 (six-string acoustic and electric), and even more by 21 (a bit of piano).
+Over the years, while working in cover bands and original bands around the St. Louis area, Eric was approached by Chris Hammann to gauge his interest in playing with Miles Station.
+“I could not ask to be around a better combination of personalities, musicianship, and professionalism.”
+The rest of the band is equally ecstatic to have him on board!
+Eric is a marketing guru with MJM and lives in Carlinville, Illinois, with his wife, Theresa, and their three children: Weston, Thekla, and Kennedy!

 Chris Hammann - Bass/Vocals